optimal weave

 Then get to know everyone else's desires and how they compliment or conflict with yours.

-As you do that, depending on how many players there are, throw down down a pile of land tiles and arrange them and everyones' agents according to this figure:
+As you do that, depending on how many players there are, throw down down a pile of land tiles and arrange them and everyones' agents according to these dimensions:

 You will start to see things you can do, and other things that you would like to do but cannot.
 Soon, though, you will each receive many more abilities, as game events, and your options will sprawl.